vsslctrl/vsslctrl/README.md

 * VSSL can not start a stream except for playing a URL directly.
 This is a limitation of the hardware itself.
 * Not all sources set the volume to 0 when the zone is muted
 * Grouping feedback is flaky on the X series amplifiers
+* Cant stop a URL playback, feedback is worng at least
 * VSSL likes to cache old track metadata.
 For example when playing a URL after Spotify, often the device will respond with the previous (Spotify) tracks metadata
 * `stop()` is intended to disconnect the client and pause the stream.
 Doesnt always function this way, depending on stream source
 * Occasionally a zones might stop responding to certain commands, issuing the `reboot` command generally corrects